joermo/dotfiles/README.md

 # dotfiles
-This repo contains all of my dotfiles
+This repo contains all of my dotfiles.